localgovdrupal/docs/docs/src/index.md

 [how to contribute →](/contributing/)

-We try to keep it completely up to date but if you find something missing, or have some documentation that you think should be added, let us know at [hello@localgovdrupal.org](mailto:hello@localgovdrupal.org).
+We try to keep this info completely up to date, but if you find something missing, or have some documentation that you think should be added, let us know at [hello@localgovdrupal.org](mailto:hello@localgovdrupal.org).